Pretz333/pretz.dev/README.md

 - [x] Fix button text contrast
 - [x] Fix button text size
 - [x] Set up light-mode colors
+- [x] Make "On This Page" links scroll slightly less far down the page, ideally keeping the margin like nav does
+- [x] Project-preview projects initial design
+- [ ] Project-preview projects final design
+- [x] Make a logo
+- [x] Turn logo into an actual favicon.ico
 - [ ] Change the sidebar to indicate what part of the page they are on
 - [ ] Make nav headers and links bigger
-- [x] Make "On This Page" links scroll slightly less far down the page, ideally keeping the margin like nav does
-- [x] Project-preview projects initial design
 - [ ] Above a certain width, move the image to the side (2-column layout)
 - [ ] Above a certain width, move the project blocks be all in one row (3-column layout)
-- [ ] Project-preview projects final design
 - [ ] Make pages responsive below 667 px
 - [ ] Sidebar lower section
-- [x] Make a logo
-- [x] Turn logo into an actual favicon.ico
 - [ ] Logo on footer
 - [ ] techlogo images size consistency
 - [ ] techlogo images caption instead of image with words (and contrast issues)
+- [ ] techlogo images zoom in and display alt text in little popup bubble on hover
+- [ ] p text gets too long and looks bad.
+Max at 75ch?
+100ch?
+Time to research typography

 ### Code Cleanup Steps